By: Carmen Willings

 Many people also call the analysis, synthesis, and evaluations categories "problem solving"

-If the goal focuses on the student's ability to separate material into component parts and show relationships between parts, consider using these action words:
+If the goal focuses on the student's ability to separate material into parts and show relationships between parts, consider using these action words:

 analyze, appraise, calculate, categorize, characterize, classify, compare, conclude, contrast, correlate, criticize, deduce, debate, deduce, detect, determine, develop, diagnose, diagram, differentiate, discriminate, distinguish, draw conclusions, estimate, evaluate, examine, experiment, identify, infer, inspect, inventory, outline, predict, question, relate, research, separate, solve, test